FusangLiu/Surface-reconstruction-from-point-clouds-for-crop-canopies/README.md

 The surface reconstruction is a Crust-based method which firstly adopts the Crust method to triangulation and then uses a statistic method to filter abnormal facets (i.e. triangles)

-# reference
+# Reference
 Liu F, Hu P, Zheng B, Tao D, Zhu B, Guo Y. 2021.
 A field-based high-throughput method for acquiring canopy architecture using unmanned aerial vehicle images.
 Agricultural and Forest Meteorology 296, 108231. https://doi.org/10.1016/j.agrformet.2020.108231

-# software information
+# Software information
 This software is based on MATLAB R2020b.Before you use the software, you should verify that version 9.9 (R2020b) of the MATLAB Runtime is installed.
 If not, you can download and install the Windows version of the MATLAB Runtime for R2020b from the following link on the MathWorks website: